 - Study in your own home.

-- This course is a useful foundation course if you are planning to work towards a career in psychology and/or counselling.
+- If you are planning to work towards a career in psychology and/or counselling.

-- It will develop your ability to analyse psychological conditions, and apply that knowledge in counselling, or advisory situations.
+- To develop your ability to analyse psychological conditions, and apply that knowledge in counselling, or advisory situations.

 - Or you might just want to take the course because you are interested in psychology and counselling.

 - Course Duration: The course requires approximately 100 hours of study.